 Focus your research efforts on these core areas of your runbook.

 Don’t rely on your memory here.
-Instead, perform the task at least twice to take screenshots and jot down notes for your guide.
+Instead, perform the task at least twice to take screenshots and jot down notes for your how-to guide.

 Clearly document all the software and hardware specifications, network diagrams, login credentials and configuration information.